cshealy/sync-sandbox/README.md

 # Sync Sandbox #

+Sync Sandbox is a gRPC & RESTful HTTP API which I use to try out various project ideas.

 ## Quickstart ##

-**Work in progress** - currently I'm in the process of working on the server, but have added the following command to spin up our docker container:
+Run the following command to build & spin up our docker container:

 ```shell script
 sh start.sh --build